iamyb/lnk_bip_buf/README.md

 ##What is lnk-bip-buf

-lnk-bip-buf(Linked Bip Buffer, LBB) is an improvement implementation of BIP buffer.
-It provides a lightweight and high-performance memory alloc/free mechanism for realtime stream processing.
+lnk-bip-buf(Linked Bip Buffer, LBB) provides a lightweight and high-performance memory alloc/free mechanism for realtime stream processing.

-It requires the buffer **MUST** be in a continuous memory area to cater the cache policy so it can reduce cache missing while handling stream data.
+It requires the buffer **MUST** be in a continuous memory area to cater the cache policy.
+Therefore it can reduce cache missing while handling stream data.
 And it's **thread-unsafe**, therefore you have to add addtional locks to handle the usage in multi-thread processing.

 ####Usage Example